jorenn92/Maintainerr/docs/2-getting-started/1-installation/Installation.md

 The easiest way to start Maintainerr is with Docker.

-Automatic builds of the main branch are availabile under the 'latest' tag.
+images for amd64, arm64 & armv7 are availabile under jorenn92/maintainerr.
-Data is saved under /opt/server/data, a volume should be created to make the configuration persistent.
+Data is saved under /opt/data, a volume should be created to persist the configuration.

 # Run